vamshik113/ota-dfu-python/README.md

 * Add support for the new secure bootloader from NRF SDK 12

 ## What does it do?

-This is a Python program that uses gatttool (provided with the Linux BlueZ driver) to achieve Device Firmware Updates (DFU) to a Nordic Semiconductor nRF51/52 device via Bluetooth Low Energy (BLE).
+This is a Python program that uses `gatttool` (provided with the Linux BlueZ driver) to achieve Over The Air (OTA) Device Firmware Updates (DFU) to a Nordic Semiconductor nRF5 (either nRF51 or nRF52) device via Bluetooth Low Energy (BLE).

 ### Main features: